abhishek10001/thyview/README.md

-# REVIEWiT - Movie Review Website
+# thyview - Movie Review Website

 REVIEWiT is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack along with JWT (JSON Web Tokens) for user authentication.
 The website allows users to browse movie reviews, post their own reviews, create an account, log in, and update their profile information.